deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 > </details>

-> The table shows the perplexity results of different depth pruning methods on the Llama-3.1-8B model at various sparsity levels.
+> The table shows the perplexity scores achieved by different depth pruning methods on the Llama-3.1-8B model at various sparsity levels.

 {{< table-caption >}}